nairyuuu/siteanalyzer-be/sec-checklist.md

 - [ ] Avoid exposing stack traces or detailed error messages in responses.

 ## 6. Network Security
-- [ ] Enforce HTTPS for all communication.
+- [x] Enforce HTTPS for all communication.
+We config nginx to enforce https
-- [ ] Redirect HTTP traffic to HTTPS.
+- [x] Redirect HTTP traffic to HTTPS.
+Configuring nginx
-- [ ] Implement rate limiting and request throttling to mitigate DoS attacks.
+- [x] Implement rate limiting and request throttling to mitigate DoS attacks. rateLimiting in server.js
-- [ ] Store sensitive values (e.g., API keys, database credentials) in environment variables or a secrets management tool.
+- [x] Store sensitive values (e.g., API keys, database credentials) in environment variables or a secrets management tool.
+The sensitive value is stored in .env file, for CI/CD, the credentials (ssh-key, ssh-user) is stored in github built-in credentials storing tools

 ## 7. Code and Application Security
-- [ ] Perform source code reviews using automated tools like SonarQube or RAF-Scanner.
+- [x] Perform source code reviews using automated tools like SonarQube.
+Used SonarQube got A in Security, Reliability, Maintainability
 - [ ] Conduct basic penetration testing using tools like ZAP Proxy, RAF DAS, or Nikto.

 ## 8. Advanced Security Measures